microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 ### Bucket 4 (Receivables)
 **Formula**
 The Bucket 4 (Receivables) measure  calculates the [Amount Receivable (LCY)](#amount-receivable-lcy) due, posted, or documented within the fourth aging bucket.
 The measure uses the value of the `Aging Bucket Period` to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.

 **Data Sources**
 - Customer Ledger Entry
-- Detailed Customer Ledger Entry
-- Date

-### Bucket 5 (Receivables)
-**Formula**
-The Bucket 4 (Receivables) measure  calculates the [Amount Receivable (LCY)](#amount-receivable-lcy) due, posted, or documented within the fifth aging bucket.
-The measure uses the value of the `Aging Bucket Period` to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.

-**Data Sources**
-- Customer Ledger Entry